 As Mother’s Day is approaching, this is to acknowledge that it is not always a day of joy for all.
 There are many who experience sadness on the Mother’s Day when the mother has not been a source of loving nurturing.

 Previously I wrote a 3-part series on the Mother Wound and healing from it.
 This was largely based on the book Will I ever be good enough by Dr Karyl McBride.
 The book has been written mostly from the female perspective.
+I have also written about what to do when Mother wound gets triggered.

 I am writing this both as a clinician working with men who have reported having experienced a Mother Wound, and as a mother of two boys.
 I see boys needing as much maternal nurturing and having the same right to learn about emotions as girls.
 Societal values often discourage boys to recognise and express their feelings and emotions.
 Growing up boys often hear statements like “Grow up – don’t be such a baby!” or “Men/ Big boys don’t cry”.
 This can then have serious consequences on men’s emotional well-being (anxiety & depression) and relationships.
 Some time ago I also wrote another post “Are men allowed to be vulnerable?”